What is the Mortgage Arrears Resolution Process (MARP) ?

 • Be clear: it is a requirement to have clear communication, so the borrower can understand what is happening.

-• Excessiveness – it’s a no!: Communication from the lender must not be excessive.
+• Excessiveness – communication from the lender must not be excessive.

-• Inform: the lender must inform borrowers if they plan to sell their mortgage loan to a credit servicing firm (sometimes called “vulture fund”).
+• Inform: the lender must inform borrowers if they plan to sell their mortgage loan to a credit servicing firm.

-• Be compliant: the new owner of the mortgage loan must be compliant with the MARP.
+• Be compliant: the new mortgage loan owner must comply with the MARP.

 Dealing with the lender on your own can be hard.
-Some people get confused with all the jargon and requests for information.
+The jargon and requests for information lead to some people getting confused.
 If a borrower feels this way, they can have an adviser from MABS deal with the lender on their behalf.
-This does not mean the borrower can leave everything with the MABS adviser; the borrower must still work with them throughout.
+This does not mean the borrower can leave everything with the MABS adviser; the borrower will work with their adviser throughout.
 To make an appointment with an adviser, use our office finder.

 (2) Financial Information: to give a full and clear picture of a borrower’s financial situation, a Standard Financial Statement (SFS) must be completed.
-If a borrower is confused or overwhelmed by the SFS, they can complete it with the assistance of an adviser from MABS.
+If a borrower is confused or overwhelmed by the SFS, they can complete it with help from an adviser from MABS.
 The SFS is covered in more detail later in this blog.

-(3) Assessment: when the SFS has been filled in, it must be submitted to the Arrears Support Unit (ASU) of the lender.
-The ASU will review the SFS but will also take into account the borrower’s personal and family circumstances when considering potential arrangements.
+(3) Assessment: when the SFS has been filled in, it must be submitted to the lenders’ Arrears Support Unit (ASU).
+The ASU will review the SFS and consider the borrower’s personal and family circumstances when considering potential arrangements.

 What protections does the MARP give borrowers?

-The MARP protects borrowers from being immediately evicted from their homes if they fall into mortgage arrears.
-It ensures a borrower is given eight months’ notice from the date their arrears began before legal proceedings can start.
+MARP protects borrowers from being immediately evicted from their homes if they fall into mortgage arrears.
+Another protection is that MARP ensures the borrower receives eight months’ notice from the starting date of their arrears before legal proceedings can start.
 This time allows the borrower to work towards an arrangement that keeps them in their home, wherever possible.

-If a proposed arrangement is rejected, an Appeals Board (made up of three senior personnel from the lender in question) will review the situation.
-Sometimes the lender will reject an arrangement proposed by the borrower, but this does not mean the end.
-A rejected proposal must be reviewed by an appeals board, which is made up of three senior personnel from the lender.
+Sometimes the lender will reject an arrangement the borrower proposes, but this does not mean the end.
+The appeals board will review the rejected proposal.
+The board consists of three senior personnel from the lender.
 The lender must acknowledge receipt of the appeal within five days and communicate a decision within 40 days.

 Important- A borrower can lose protections of the MARP if they do not engage with the lender.
-Not engaging can be seen as non-cooperation and allows the lender to begin legal proceedings for repossession of the home.
+If you do not engage with the lender, they can view this as non-cooperation and allow the lender to begin legal proceedings earlier to repossess the home.
 Engaging can improve the chances of a borrower keeping their home, and it shows they are willing and focused on finding a solution.

 What does a Standard Financial Statement (SFS) look like?